joanperelopez/RF-Sensor-for-ham-radio/README.md

 ![WhatsApp Image 2025-04-22 at 13 17 36](https://github.com/user-attachments/assets/054bf230-3a6d-43db-941f-1d2ccebcb96e)
 The PAD.
 We will stick a circular piece of copper as shown in the photograph and solder a wire to it.
+This pad is responsible for picking up the RF, specifically the electric field of the signal.

 ![WhatsApp Image 2025-04-22 at 13 17 36-2](https://github.com/user-attachments/assets/b005ac40-3e88-4f17-994c-f7a7aa9a7cc6)
 The RING.
 We will stick a 10mm-wide strip of copper in the shape shown in the photograph and solder a wire to it.
+This ring forms an electrode, which capacitively couples with our fingers to provide a return path for the RF and increases the sensitivity of the sensor.

 ![WhatsApp Image 2025-04-22 at 13 17 36-3](https://github.com/user-attachments/assets/3e0a08bc-f556-4622-8769-ae4fc069abdc)